jigx-com/jigx-docs-examples/docs/Components/Common component properties.md

 ::::ExpandableHeading
 ### Colors

-**Applying colors based on specific conditions: **Colors can be configured based on specific conditions.
+**Applying colors based on specific conditions**: Colors can be configured based on specific conditions.
 For example, a payment amount exceeding a certain threshold can be displayed in red.
 However, conditional color configurations are only available in areas that support conditions, such as list items.
 In contrast, direct color options are more widely supported, for example, `lists` allow both conditional and direct setups, whereas `interactive-images` only support direct options.
 Additionally, certain areas restrict the available color choices, while UI elements support the predefined set of fourteen colors.

-- When configuring the `color` property, select the `color condition`** **option.&#x20;
+- When configuring the `color` property, select the `color condition` option.
-- Under the `when`** **property, add an expression that defines the condition under which the specified color should be applied.
+- Under the `when` property, add an expression that defines the condition under which the specified color should be applied.

 :::CodeblockTabs
 color-condition